Thompson's claim that Jan. 6 committee won't criminally refer Trump or others to DOJ meets resistance from committee

 The comment marked a rare public break between the two leaders of the committee.

+A spokesperson for the committee told CNN in a statement that "the Select Committee has no authority to prosecute individuals, but is rather tasked with developing the facts surrounding the January 6th riot at the Capitol.
+Right now, the committee is focused on presenting our findings to the American people in our hearings and in our report.
+Our investigation is ongoing and we will continue to gather all relevant information as we present facts, offer recommendations and, if warranted, make criminal referrals."

-Democratic Rep. Adam Schiff of California appeared surprised later Monday when asked about the chairman's comments.
+Committee member Adam Schiff, a California Democrat, appeared surprised later Monday when asked about the chairman's comments.

 "You know, I haven't seen the chairman's statements," Schiff told CNN's Anderson Cooper.
 "We haven't had a discussion about that, so I don't know that the committee has reached a position on whether we make a referral or what the referrals might be.
 I thought we were deferring that decision until we concluded our investigation.
 At least that's my understanding."